-- Interconnection queues for all seven independent system operators and 19 major utilities in the non-ISO regions of the Western and Southeastern US combine to show nearly 2,400 GW of capacity requesting grid interconnection. - Most of this queue capacity has been added over the last five years.
-The shift from large generators to smaller generators has intensified queue pressures, as processes were not designed to keep up with this rate of project study
+- Interconnection queues for all seven independent system operators and 19 major utilities in the non-ISO regions of the Western and Southeastern US combine to show nearly 2,400 GW of capacity requesting grid interconnection. - Most of these capacity has been added over the last five years.
+The shift from large generators to smaller generators has intensified queue pressures, as processes were not designed to keep up with this rate